Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 Pennsylvania’s no-fault insurance does not apply to property damage claims.
 A driver who sustains property damage in an accident may turn to the at-fault driver and their insurance company for the cost of repair or replacement of a damaged car.

-- Filing a property damage or personal injury claim with their own insurance company
+- File a claim with their own insurance company

-- Filing a property damage or personal injury claim with the negligent driver’s insurance company
+- File claim with the negligent driver’s insurance company

 When it comes to assigning negligence in car accidents, the State of Pennsylvania follows the Modified Comparative Negligence Rule, otherwise known as the “51% Bar.”